-During your trip.
+During your trip:

-- FOOD AND DIETARY REQUIREMENTS
+FOOD AND DIETARY REQUIREMENTS

 While travelling with us you’ll experience the vast array of wonderful food available in this region.
-Your group leader will be able to suggest restaurants to try during your trip.
+Your group leader or local representative will be able to suggest restaurants to try during your trip.
 To give you the maximum flexibility in deciding where, what and with whom to eat, generally not all meals are included in the trip price.
 This also gives you more budgeting flexibility.
 As a rule, our groups tend to eat dinner together to enable you to taste a larger variety of dishes and enjoy each other’s company.
 There’s no obligation to do this though.

 Please let us know your diet requirements before your trip starts.

 Generally speaking, in bigger cities/towns vegetarians can expect a reasonable range of vegetarian venues and/or vegetarian options within tourist restaurant menus.
 However, vegetarianism is not the norm in this part of the world so options can be limited when eating at homestays, small local restaurants, street stalls, markets, etc.

 More restrictive diet requirements (vegans, coeliac, gluten intolerance, fructose intolerance, lactose intolerance, etc.) can also be accommodated along this trip but you should expect a lesser variety than what you can expect at home.
 We recommend that, if possible, to bring your own supply of snacks with you.